Your grade will be based on five parts, totalling 500 points:

 In order to make a fair comparison among different exams and students, we will normalize the scores for each of the five parts to a mean of 80 and a standard deviation of 10.
 Your normalized score for each exam will be:

 where X is your score, m is the mean, and s the standard deviation.

 Bottom line: Normalization is about weighting all exams equally and ranking students in the class fairly.
 Your final grade will be based on a subjective evaluation of your performance that takes into consideration your ranking in the class.
 On Canvas, you will see "Exam raw" and "Exam credit."
-The latter is your normalized score, and only it will be used to calculate your final grade.
+The latter is your normalized score, which will be used to calculate your final grade.